I Have a Confession

 This can apply to anything, honestly.
 When you offer sincere apologies for mistakes without excuses — matter-of-factly — then your explanations ring true to people.
 Your integrity is in tact.
 And you actually motivate yourself to try harder.

 Of course, it’s always better to plan ahead and be on time.
-Would that it were that simple for me.
+Wish that it were that simple for me.
 But in my world of one-more-thing-itis, at least I’ve had ample opportunity to model for my kids the art of taking responsibility for my mistakes!